Walking Control Based on Step Timing Adaptation: Stepping controller

 \subsection{Third stage: Swing foot trajectory adaptation}

-As the step locating and timing varies at each control cycle, it is necessary to adapt the swing foot trajectory accordingly at the same frequency.
-We propose here a method to adapt the swing foot trajectory that is computationally simple while guaranteeing smooth swing foot motion.

-In the directions horizontal to the ground, we consider fifth order polynomials such that the trajectories are continuous at the order of acceleration to ensure smooth control policies when used in an inverse dynamics control law \cite{herzog2016momentum}.
-In the vertical direction, the problem is a bit more complicated.
-Indeed, the swing foot height increases until the middle of the step and then decreases smoothly to land on the ground.
-In this case, one could use two fifth order polynomials for the two parts of the trajectory: one to connect the the prior state to the desired mid-swing foot height and the other to move the leg on the ground at the end of the swing phase.
-However, such a straighforward approach has two important problems.
-First, a change of step timing in the vicinity of the mid-time can cause a jump from the first spline to the second one.
-Second, a change of step timing in the second part generates unavoidable fluctuations in the vertical direction which may cause collision of the swing foot with the ground.

-In this paper, we consider instead a 9th order polynomial for the whole step.
-The problem is to find the polynomials coefficients such that the swing foot height at the mid-time of the step is as close as possible to the desired height.
-Furthermore, the swing foot height during the step should be strictly positive and lower than a maximum height.
-The polynomial coefficients are found by solving the following quadratic program
+We adapt foot trajectories to follow changing step location and timing.
+Foot trajectories horizontal to the ground are simply represented with fifth order polynomials so trajectories are continuous in acceleration, which is important for inverse dynamics control.
+In the vertical direction, the swing foot height increases until the middle of the step and then decreases to land on the ground.
+Simply using two fifth order polynomials for each part of this trajectory would lead to two important problems: 1) a change in step timing close to mid-time can cause a jump from the first spline to the second one and 2) a change of step timing in the second part generates unavoidable fluctuations in the vertical direction which may cause ground-foot collisions.
+We use instead a 9th order polynomial for the whole step where we keep the swing foot height at the mid-time of the step as close as possible to the desired step height and enforce a stricly positive foot height that is lower than a maximum height.
+This results in the following QP

-In this equation $z$ is the vertical component of the swing foot.
-By solving this equation, the polynomial coefficients $c_i$'s are obtained at each control cycle.
-Then, by evaluating the polynomial at the current time, the desired foot trajectory is obtained in real-time.
+where $z_{f,d}$ is the vertical component of the swing foot, $k-1$ is the previous sample time and $T$ is the adapted step timing.
+The coefficients $c_i$ of the polynomial are computed at each control cycle and we evaluate the polynomial at the current time to obtain the current desired foot position.